Kulgar/lgm_redmine/README.md

 * Explain scaffold
 * Explain what it creates by default (and rails formats)

-* Explain rubygems, Gemfile & bundler
+* Explain rubygems, Gemfile & bundler, launch doc server: `gem server`, if no doc: `gem rdoc --all`
 * Install devise gem (for authentication), add a "admin" boolean
 * Install letter opener
 * Let them install devise masquerade, and create a user index with the masquerade link